chrisbrasington/sonic-bot/README.md

 `python sonic_bot.py`

 Once the bot is running, it will respond to various commands and messages.
-You can use the `/` command prefix to trigger specific bot responses.
+It will analyize responses into postive, negative or neutral using [VADER](https://www.analyticsvidhya.com/blog/2022/10/sentiment-analysis-using-vader/) and response from canned ai responses (or api ai resonses?). `meme` and it will search sonicmemes for random popular memes

 ## Docker